 Color Wheel

 This color wheel is a creative tool that lets you discover the relationship between colors and create beautiful palettes.
 Easily discover color harmonies and color combinations for your designs.
 It starts with a simple wheel.
+Use the color picker to select and adjust colors by manipulating parameters such as hue, saturation, and luminance.
 Select a spot in the wheel of colors to see the color palettes generated.
+The color palette generator helps in creating effective color schemes that resonate with audiences and fulfill specific design objectives.
 Select a different type of scheme below the wheel to get different combinations.

 About this color wheel tool

-Color wheels are immensly useful when creating consistent and beautiful color palettes for your brand or project.
+Color wheels are immensely useful when creating consistent and beautiful color palettes for your brand or project.
+Color theory serves as a guide for understanding and using the color wheel effectively, helping artists and designers create pleasing color combinations and harmonies.
 Every brand should have a definitive color palette and stick to it.
-This tools makes it incredibly easy to generate amazing color palettes although it can be confusing to understand what's happening, continue reading to learn more about how this color wheel works and the theory behind it.
+This tool makes it incredibly easy to generate amazing color palettes although it can be confusing to understand what's happening, continue reading to learn more about how this color wheel works and the theory behind it.

 How the different color schemes work

 Every color scheme uses a different kind of math to create the color palettes for you.
-Each of them takes a color and generates a set of colors based on the different color schemes you choose.
+Each of them takes a color and generates a set of colors based on the different color schemes you choose, such as complementary color schemes, which utilize two opposite colors on the color wheel to create appealing and effective color combinations.

 Triadic Scheme